Patient safety: Overview

 According to a study by RAND Health, the U.S. healthcare system could save more than $81 billion annually, reduce adverse healthcare events, and improve the quality of care if health information technology (HIT) is widely adopted.
 The most immediate barrier to widespread adoption of technology is cost despite the patient benefit from better health, and payer benefit from lower costs.
-However, hospitals pay in both higher costs for implementation and potentially lower revenues (depending on reimbursement scheme) due to reduced patient length of stay.
+However, hospitals pay both higher costs for implementation and potentially lower revenues (depending on reimbursement scheme) due to reduced patient length of stay.
 The benefits provided by technological innovations also give rise to serious issues with the introduction of new and previously unseen error types.

 Types of healthcare technology

-Handwritten reports or notes, manual order entry, non-standard abbreviations and poor legibility lead to substantial errors and injuries, according to the IOM (2000) report.
-The follow-up IOM report, Crossing the Quality Chasm: A New Health System for the 21st Century, advised rapid adoption of electronic patient records, electronic medication ordering, with computer- and internet-based information systems to support clinical decisions.
+Handwritten reports or notes, manual order entry, non-standard abbreviations, and poor legibility lead to substantial errors and injuries, according to the IOM (2000) report.
+The follow-up IOM report, Crossing the Quality Chasm: A New Health System for the 21st Century, advised rapid adoption of electronic patient records, and electronic medication ordering, with computer- and internet-based information systems to support clinical decisions.
 This section contains only the patient safety related aspects of HIT.

 Electronic health record (EHR)

-The electronic health record (EHR), previously known as the electronic medical record (EMR), reduces several types of errors, including those related to prescription drugs, to emergency and preventive care, and to tests and procedures.
+The electronic health record (EHR), previously known as the electronic medical record (EMR), reduces several types of errors, including those related to prescription drugs, emergency and preventive care, and to tests and procedures.
 Important features of modern EHR include automated drug-drug/drug-food interaction checks and allergy checks, standard drug dosages and patient education information.
-Drug Information at the point-of-care and drug dispensing points help in reducing errors.
+Drug Information at the point-of-care and drug dispensing points helps in reducing errors.
 Example: India, MedCLIK.
 Also, these systems provide recurring alerts to remind clinicians of intervals for preventive care and to track referrals and test results.
 Clinical guidelines for disease management have a demonstrated benefit when accessible within the electronic record during the process of treating the patient.
 Advances in health informatics and widespread adoption of interoperable electronic health records promise access to a patient's records at any health care site.
-Still, there may be a weak link because of physicians' deficiencies in understanding the patient safety features of e.g. government approved software.
+Still, there may be a weak link because of physicians' deficiencies in understanding the patient safety features of e.g. government-approved software.
 Errors associated with patient misidentification may be exacerbated by EHR use, but inclusion of a prominently displayed patient photograph in the EHR can reduce errors and near misses.

 Portable offline emergency medical record devices have been developed to provide access to health records during widespread or extended infrastructure failure, such as in natural disasters or regional conflicts.

 Active RFID platform

-These systems' basic security measures are based on sound identifying electronic tags, in order that the patient details provided in different situations are always reliable.
+These systems' basic security measures are based on sound identifying electronic tags to ensure that the patient details provided in different situations are always reliable.
 These systems offer three differently qualified options: